 The Research, Policy & Planning sub-programme unit is able to conduct at least one research per annum internally.
-The unit is already pulling hardly with conducting research and managing outsourced research projects over and above all other work such as BRICS research, SEAS, administrative work expected from 8 staff members.
+The unit is already pulling hardly with conducting research and managing outsourced research projects over and above all other work such as BRICS research, SEAS, administrative work expected from eight staff members.

-No posts are to abolished in the Labour Market Information & Statistics sub-programme since the unit has had been able to have a stable discharge in activities with the minimum staff.
+No posts are to abolished in the Labour Market Information and Statistics sub-programme since the unit has had been able to have a stable discharge in activities with the minimum staff.
 Once additional budget for Compensation of Employees has allocated it will be considered for additional activities and personnel.

-Outcome Key Risk Risk Mitigation Promote sound labour relations Inability to extend collective Collective bargaining standard operating agreements to non-parties procedures in place. within 120 working days where 2.
-MOU concluded with non-parties parties are not representative; 3.
-Escalate to and sensitise Senior and within 60 working days Management, DM and Minister on delays where parties are when necessary. representative.
-4. Amendments to the Labour Relations Act.
+OUTCOME KEY RISK RISK MITIGATION Promote sound labour relations Inability to extend collective agreements to non-parties within 120 working days where parties are not representative and within 60 working days where parties are representative.
+Collective bargaining standard operating procedures in place MOU concluded with non-parties Escalate to and sensitise Senior Management, DM and Minister on delays when necessary Amendments to the Labour Relations Act